joycebrofar/joycebrofar/README.md

 ## 📚 Education
 - Master in Information Technology 2022-Ongoing at De La Salle University Manila
+- Executive Diploma in Business Communication 2024 at UniAthena
 - Bachelor of Science in Information Technology 2013 at AMA Computer College Santa Cruz